 The Company monitors investments for other-than-temporary impairment.
-It was determined that unrealized gains and losses at March 31, 2018 and December 31, 2017, are temporary in nature because the changes in market value for these securities resulted from fluctuating interest rates rather than a deterioration of the credit worthiness of the issuers.
-The Company is unlikely to experience gains or losses if these securities are held to maturity.
+It was determined that unrealized gains and losses at June 30, 2018 and December 31, 2017, are temporary in nature because the changes in market value for these securities resulted from fluctuating interest rates rather than a deterioration of the credit worthiness of the issuers.
 In the event that the Company disposes of these securities before maturity, it is expected that the realized gains or losses, if any, will be immaterial.